Laurick/numerica-twitch/README.md

 This game has been developed thanks to a RothioTome and her great game Numerica <3

 ## License
-This project is released under the GPLv3 License by RothioTome (2023)
+This project is released under the GPLv3 License by Ildesir (2023)